AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Compatibility with different versions of AdGuard**
 >
-> The calculation of numerical priorities for rules is effective in `tsurlfilter` since `v2.1.0`.
+> The concept of priority has been introduced in `tsurlfilter v2.1.0` and `CoreLibs v2.13`.
+> Before that AdGuard didn't have any special priority computation algorithm and collisions handling could be different depending on AdGuard product and version.

 #### 1. Basic modifiers, the presence of each adds 1 to the priority: {#priority-category-1}